-The Niagara Falls Stanley Avenue Business Park is comprised of 126 net hectares of developable employment land, with 3.5 net ha (9 net acres) of undeveloped designated vacant employment land remaining.
+The Niagara Falls Stanley Avenue Business Park is comprised of 121 net hectares of developed employment land, and five net ha (12 net acres) of undeveloped designated vacant employment land remaining.
 The lands are located in the southeast area of the City, approximately ten minutes from the nearest Q.E.W. exit and the Rainbow Bridge border crossing to the U.S. The City's heavier industrial uses are found here, with a large concentration of employment within the manufacturing sector, followed by a relatively high concentration of employment within the construction and wholesale trade sectors.
 There are currently three vacant parcels within the park, two of which are constrained by environmental features.
 As such, new development opportunities within the Stanley Avenue Business Park are minimal.
 Business retention and increasing employment densities should remain the focus at this park.